 - Focus on the Core

 Stabilize your spine by strengthening your core muscles.
-These are the muscles which surround and support the spinal column.
+These are the muscles that surround and support the spinal column.
 As well as supporting the spinal column, these muscles also help in stabilizing and minimizing compressive forces on the spine, forces which often contribute to back pain.
 Check out our previous blog on core strengthening.

 - Practice Posture